function61/promswarmconnect/README.md

 [example configuration that works for us](https://github.com/function61/prometheus-conf/blob/master/prometheus.yml).

 The `endpoint` needs to be your service name in Docker that you use to run promswarmconnect.
-Prometheus and promswarmconnect need to be in the same Docker network.

 How to build & develop